saimgulay/RTcmix-Gulay-Computer-Works---RTcmix-Scores/README.md

 ## 🔧 Requirements

-- RTcmix (tested with recent builds on macOS and Linux)
+- RTcmix (tested with recent builds on macOS)
 - Some scores may require multichannel output configuration

 ---